 Because quality is driven by client perceptions, Carewest uses a variety of surveys to collect information and inform improvement initiatives.
 The Long-term care and Supportive Living resident survey happens every two years.
 All residents who are able to participate are encouraged to give their feedback through 1:1 interviews with hired surveyors.
-The last survey happened in 2019-2020, with 81.4 per cent of residents who would recommend their facility to someone who needs care.

 Even though the feedback from the Survey shows that residents would recommend Carewest to someone who needs care and that they feel safe at their sites, there is always room for improvement.
 The information gathered informs site-specific initiatives as each resident population is a bit different than the others, whether by age grouping, environment, diagnoses or a combination of all of these.